 Students with disabilities who wish to request reasonable accommodations should contact the Office of Student Accessibility in Arnold Bernhard Library north wing (Mount Carmel Campus) or School of Law and Education 340 (North Haven Campus) at 203-582-7600 or email access@qu.edu.
 Quinnipiac University complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
-Read the full Guidelines and Procedures for Students with Disabilities.
+Read the full Guidelines and Procedures for Students with Disabilities (http:// catalog.qu.edu/university-policies/disability-policy/).